-In 2002, Adult Swim added a second night of new episodes, on Saturdays.
+Another development this year was that Adult Swim added a second night of new episodes, on Saturdays.
 At this point, the Sunday lineup would be known as "Adult Swim Comedy" (hence the name of my old page) and the Saturday lineup would be "Adult Swim Action," which was all anime.
 A precursor to Adult Swim Action was Toonami, a block which normally aired on weekday afternoons, but also sometimes aired a late night block called "The Midnight Run."
 I honestly don't remember if I ever saw any of the Midnight Run or not, but I know some of the animes I list here (such as Gundam 0080 and Outlaw Star) were first shown on that block, so I can't say with absolute certainty that I didn't see them on that block rather than this one.
 I wish my memory didn't suck so much.
 (Midnight Run was cancelled in January 2003, so at least anything that debuted on Adult Swim after that point, I can be sure I saw on AS.
 Probably.)
-Anyway, some of the animes that premiered on AS in 2002 included Gundam 0080, Gundam 0083, Inuyasha, Outlaw Star, Pilot Candidate, and Yu Yu Hakusho (which later finished its run on Toonami).
+Anyway, I won't be listing the dates of any anime's run on Adult Swim (save Cowboy Bebop, in 2001), since obviously they all aired in Japan earlier than in America.
+But I will at least list them according to what years they first aired on AS.
+Some of the animes that premiered on AS in 2002 included Gundam 0080, Gundam 0083, Inuyasha, Outlaw Star, Pilot Candidate, and Yu Yu Hakusho (which later finished its run on Toonami).

 In January, Adult Swim dropped Saturday nights, and started showing a mix of comedy and anime on Monday-Thursday nights.
 Sundays remained basically the same as ever, but the days of specifically "Adult Swim Comedy" and "Adult Swim Action" lineups were pretty much over.
 (Around the time of that change, I moved most of the shows off my "Adult Swim Comedy" page and into the regular animation pages of my site, just keeping a few specials on the old page.
 It was probably a few years later that I deleted the page entirely, when I moved the specials into my new special presentations section.)
 At some point, AS returned to airing anime primarily on Saturday nights, though I'm afraid I have no recollection of what year that happened.
 (For at least a few years, the block aired six nights a week, Saturday thru Thursday, but I don't remember what the status was of new episodes vs. repeats.
 It may be that as soon as Saturdays were re-added, they became premiere nights, or it could have been years later that that happened.)